 Ernst Haeckel Type post Author Neil Thomas Date March 22, 2022 CategoriesEvolutionFaith & Science Tagged , Bible, Christianity, creator, Darwinism, Ernst Haeckel, Europe, evolution, Germany, history, Jesus Christ, materialism, Naturphilosophie, New Testament, nihilism, Old Testament, On the Origin of Species, Origin of Species: From Discussion Document to Nihilist Dogma (series), Rome, teleology, world spirit As Many Opinions as There Are Men?
 Neil Thomas March 22, 2022 Evolution, Faith & Science 4 The ideas of Ernst Haeckel, in his youth a hardline Darwinian materialist, were to evolve to a surprising degree.
 Read More ›

-Dawkins-atheist-bus Type post Author Neil Thomas Date January 12, 2022 CategoriesEvolutionLife Sciences Tagged , agnostics, atheism, atomism, Charles Bradlaugh, Charles Darwin, Christianity, down, Edward Aveling, Epicurus, Erasmus Darwin, evolution, George Eliot, HMS Beagle, London, Lucretius, Ludwig Feuerbach, Natural Selection: Discovery or Invention? (series), Naturphilosophie, world spirit Darwinian Theory: Science or Speculative Philosophy?
+Dawkins-atheist-bus Type post Author Neil Thomas Date January 12, 2022 CategoriesEvolutionLife Sciences Tagged , agnostics, atheism, atomism, Charles Bradlaugh, Charles Darwin, Christianity, Edward Aveling, Epicurus, Erasmus Darwin, evolution, George Eliot, HMS Beagle, London, Lucretius, Ludwig Feuerbach, Natural Selection: Discovery or Invention? (series), Naturphilosophie, world spirit Darwinian Theory: Science or Speculative Philosophy?
 Neil Thomas January 12, 2022 Evolution, Life Sciences 7 Bottom line: Darwin did not have a single scrap of empirical fieldwork to document his conjectures.
 Read More ›